smy1/swlab/python/README.md

 ```
 In the code above:
 - `folder`: Enter __the path of the main project folder__.
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
-- `attempts`: If this is the first attempt to sync and juxtapose videos, enter `1`.
+- `attempts`: If this is the first __attempt to sync and juxtapose videos__, enter `1`.
 The function will ignore the argument given to the parameter `corr` (see below).
 If the number entered here is 2 or larger, we need to provide this argument, otherwise, the function will return an error.
 - `cam1`: Stands for "camera-1".
 Enter __the name of the first video__.
 In this example, Python will search for a video file that has the word "sbr1" in the name.
 These videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 5 below).
 - `cam2`: Stands for "camera-2".
 Enter __the name of the second video__.
 In this example, Python will search for a video file that has the word "sbr2" in the name.
 These videos should be stored together with cam1 videos.
 - `cam3`: Stands for "camera-3".
 Enter __the name of the third video__.
 In this example, Python will search for a video file that has the word "sbr3" in the name.
 These videos should be stored together with cam1 & cam2 videos.
-- `newname`: Give the new video a name.
+- `newname`: __Give the new video a name__.
 In this example, the video that is created will be named "sbr_merged".
 - `dur`: Stands for __"duration".
 If the recorded task has a standard length__ (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
 - `amplify_who`: Enter __the name of the video that should be amplified__ (the name should be the same as that given for either `cam1`, `cam2`, or `cam3`).
 Leave it as `no` if neither video should be amplified, and the parameter `amplify` below will be ignored.
 In this example, Python will amplify the volume of videos that are named "sbr2".
 In this function, the other two videos will be muted automatically.
 - `amplify`: The higher the number we enter here, the louder the video would be.
 An argument of `1` means that the volume is unchanged while an argument of `0` means that the video will be muted.
-- `excel`: Enter the path and name of the relevant Excel file.
+- `excel`: Enter __the path and name of the relevant Excel file__.
 In this example, the Excel file is "example_join3.xlsx" and is stored in the main project folder.
 - __other parameters__: Leave them as `None` here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

 In the __Excel file__ (see Figure 5 below), we should have six columns that correspond to the last few parameters of this function (i.e., `children`, `main`, `start`, `end`, `corr1`, `corr2`).
 While these names can be changed to something else that is more intuitive (or even written in another language), the information _must_ be in entered in this order.